igorsoares/igorsoares/README.md

 <details>
   <summary> <img src="https://img.shields.io/badge/-Click to know more about me-b03544?style=for-the-badge" /></summary>
   <br>
  <p> I like to play games sometimes on weekend, and in my spare time i like to study some topics (Linux, C#, Programming at all..) and read some books.
 Actually i'm studying to make test "Linux essentials", and soon LPIC1(and who knows a LPIC2 in the future).
-I've some interesting projects that me and my group made: </p>
+I've some interesting in C# , shell scripts and other languages...: </p>
  <ul>
-  <li> iCrypto: A software to encrypt and decrypt data; </li>
+  <li> <a href="https://github.com/igorsoares/iCrypto"> iCrypto:</a> A software to encrypt and decrypt data; </li>
   <li> Chamados digitais - Prefeitura Municipal de Araçatuba: In development;</li>
+  <li> <a href="https://github.com/igorsoares/GLPI-Automate" > GLPI Automate </a> - Script on shellscript to download and install GLPI on RedHat based Linux.</li>
  </ul>
 </details>